 How to book

 If your child is eligible you can book an appointment using the national booking system on the NHS website.
-Walk-in appointments are also available but please check the COVID-19 walk-in website for opening times.
+Walk-in appointments are also available but please check the COVID-19 walk-in page on the NHS website for opening times.

 If your child is eligible, appointments at Guy’s and Thomas’ need to be booked through the Trust’s vaccination booking system.
 Appointments for this age group cannot be made through the national booking system.